nathwill/heka-redis-sandbox-io/README.md

 Mozilla Heka Sandbox{Input,Output} Redis plugins
 ================================================

-heka plugins using the excellent [redis-lua](https://github.com/nrk/redis-lua) plugin.
+heka plugins using the excellent [redis-lua](https://github.com/nrk/redis-lua) module.

 note that this plugin intentionally uses list-key paradigms instead of PUB/SUB, as most queue workers in the ruby world tend to work this way.